-This blackberry strawberry banana smoothie bowl is for those of you looking for a simple, beautiful, and relatively healthy fruit-filled breakfast bowl.
+This blackberry strawberry banana smoothie bowl is for those of you looking for a simple, beautiful, fruit-filled breakfast bowl.
 Or keep it as a blackberry strawberry banana smoothie and drink it on the go.

 Making smoothies and smoothie bowls isn’t challenging.
 All you need is a blender.